CharlesGM/erc-20-geth-gcp/README.md

 - `contracts/` - Solidity smart contracts
   - `SimpleToken.sol` - ERC-20 token implementation using OpenZeppelin
 - `scripts/` - Deployment and utility scripts
-  - `deploy.js` - Script to deploy the token contract with configurable parameters
+  - `deploy.js` - Script to deploy the token contract with configurable recipient
+  - `check-balance.js` - Script to check ETH and token balances for any address
+  - `transfer-tokens.js` - Script to transfer tokens between accounts
 - `docker/` - Docker configuration for Geth
   - `geth/` - Geth node configuration
 - `terraform/` - Infrastructure as Code for GCP/GKE